artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw1/homework1.md

 <div class="alert alert-info" markdown="span">
-Links to tutorials and other Python resources are posted on the [resources page](resources.html).</div>
+Links to tutorials and other Python resources are posted on the [schedule page](/lectures.html) in the Python Review parts.</div>

 Homework 1: Python Skills [100 points]